kgsantosh770/kluster-bookstore/README.md

 5. **Book Details:**
    - Allows users to view details of a specific book.
-   - Displays information such as title, author, genre, description, and cover image.
+   - Displays information such as title, author, price, genre, description, and cover image.

 6. **Shopping Cart:**
    - Lets users add books to their cart.
    - Displays the cart's contents, including book titles and total price.
    - Allows adding/removing items from the cart.

+## API

+Google Books API is used to fetch the books data.

 ## Local Setup